Transfer Azure Virtual Machine to Akamai Using Disk Images

 Import and Deploy VM Image on Akamai Cloud

-To provision a Linode Compute Instance by importing an existing VM image, ensure the image is in the proper format and compressed with gzip.
+To provision a Linode using an existing VM image, the image must be in raw format (.img) and compressed using gzip.

 Convert Disk Image to Raw Format